JozoNL/New-Projects/budget/README.md

-Small banking application for managing finances, works with SQLite.
+Small application for managing finances.